 Beginning the APR

-If you would like to proceed with an APR, we would ask that you provide us with a concise list of assets and liabilities (not full financials); a concise summary description of your current entity/asset protection structure, if any; and a description of legal action that may be currently on file or threatened, along with copies of the pleadings (Original Petition and Original Answer) in any pending lawsuit.
-If litigation is pending, we would also need to know if any discovery (interrogatories, requests for production) has been served upon you, and if you have yet replied.
-If so, we will need copies.
+If you would like to proceed with an APR, we would ask that you first provide us with a concise list of assets and liabilities (not full financials); a narrative description of your current circumstances and entity/asset protection structure, if any; and a summary of any legal action that may be currently on file or threatened.

-We are an email-oriented office, so our online consultations begin with an email back-and-forth dialogue between attorney and client, which may be supplemented by a follow-up phone call if necessary.
-We’ll need a concise email summary of the facts of the case and a list of any questions the client may have, along with background documents, if any.
+We are an email-oriented office, so our online asset protection consultation begins with an email back-and-forth dialogue between attorney and client.
 Our attorney’s objective is to first gather basic facts and documents, after which he can offer a legal opinion, answer questions, and advise on suggested options.
-The maximum available attorney time is one hour or two hours (depending on the type of consultation involved) which may be spread over up to three calendar days, after which the consultation automatically concludes.
 This process has proven very popular with clients, because it is unrushed and the client has a written email record of the legal advice given.
 (Note please: we begin with the email exchange to gather basic facts.
 We do not jump straight to a phone call.)